Cloud Providers and Porting Data), a multi-stakeholder group

 work to enhance the robustness of our data export

-To comply with the SWIPO Data Portability Codes, we have
+the SWIPO Data Portability Codes.
+In the meantime, we have

-includes mappings for Google Workspace and Google Cloud
+which includes mappings for Google Workspace and Google